ecai-25/HAMLET-fairness/README.md

-# Enforcing Fairness in AI with HAMLET: A Human-Centered Approach via AutoML and Argumentation
+# HAMLET4fairness: A Human-Centered Approach for AI Fairness Enforcing via AutoML and Argumentation

-This is the repository for reproducing the experiments performed in **Enforcing Fairness in AI with HAMLET: A Human-Centered Approach via AutoML and Argumentation**.
+This is the repository for reproducing the experiments performed in **HAMLET4fairness: A Human-Centered Approach for AI Fairness Enforcing via AutoML and Argumentation**.

 If you are interest in discovering HAMLET as an end-to-end AutoML framework, please refer to the [GitHub repository](https://github.com/aaai-25/HAMLET)